 - b.
-The approving authority shall consider recommendations from the County Fire Warden in the exception or appeals process.
-The County Fire Warden shall provide documentation outlining the effects of the requested exception on fire protection services. - c.
+The approving authority shall consider recommendations from the County Fire Warden and/or the fire agency having jurisdiction in the exception or appeals process.
+The County Fire Warden and/or the fire agency having jurisdiction shall provide documentation outlining the effects of the requested exception on fire protection services. - c.
 The approving authority shall make a written statement of findings as to the reason for the decision.
 A copy shall be provided to the applicant and the County Fire Warden.